While fall has not been a good season for movies for me, I’m hoping early winter brings better news.

 For the holiday weekend, opening November 23 are Hugo, rated PG, starring Asa Butterfield, Chloe Grace Moretz and Christopher Lee (looks intriguing and fun); The Muppets, rated PG, starring all the Muppets and humans Amy Adams and Jason Segel (nope, not for me); A Dangerous Method, rated R, starring Michael Fassbender as Carl Jung, Viggo Mortensen as Sigmund Freud and Kiera Knightley in a based-on-true-events telling of a case involving both psychology pioneers (this one is a definite must-see for me); Arthur Christmas, rated PG, starring the voices of James McAvoy, Jim Broadbent and Bill Nighy (I don’t think so); and The Artist, rated PG-13, starring John Goodman, Malcolm McDowell, Jean Dujardin and Berenice Bejo (a look at 1927 Hollywood; I’ll keep this one in mind).

-, rated R, opens in limited release on November 25 and stars Michelle Williams, Eddie Redmayne and Kenneth Branagh (I may rent this one at some point).
+My Week with Marilyn, rated R, opens in limited release on November 25 and stars Michelle Williams, Eddie Redmayne and Kenneth Branagh (I may rent this one at some point).